-The 2022 Property Tax Insert [PDF - 112 KB] that residential and commercial property owners will receive with their tax notice includes information about the Reconciliation Contribution Fund.
+The 2023 Mayor's Letter.pdf [PDF - 122 KB] that residential and commercial property owners received with their tax notice included information about the Reconciliation Contribution Fund.
 As a Victoria property owner, you have the option to contribute an amount equal to 5% or 10% of your property taxes or another amount of your choosing.

 This voluntary contribution is to be made in addition to, and separately from, your annual property tax payment.
 The full value of your voluntary contribution will be provided directly to the Esquimalt and Songhees Nations.

 Anyone -- renters, business owners or people who don’t live in the City but do live on Lekwungen lands has the option to contribute to the Reconciliation Contribution Fund.

 You can contribute by e-Transfer.
 Set up the e-Transfer through your financial institution’s online banking system and e-Transfer the City of Victoria using email address: firstname.lastname@example.org.
 No password is required.

 NOTE: You do not need to submit the Remittance Form below when you contribute by e-Transfer.

 You can make a contribution to the Reconciliation Contribution Fund by cash, debit, credit card or cheque at the Public Service Centre at Victoria City Hall, Monday to Friday from 8 a.m. – 4:30 p.m. (except on Statutory Holidays).